My Sweet Lord: Cover versions and tributes

 "My Sweet Lord" attracted many cover versions in the early 1970s and was the most performed song of 1971.
 Its coinciding with a trend for spirituality in rock music ensured it was frequently performed on religious-themed television shows.
 The song was also popular among supper club performers following recordings by artists such as Johnny Mathis.

 The song was accepted as an authentic work in the gospel tradition; in music journalist Chris Ingham's description, it became a "genuine gospel classic".
 Many of the Christian cover artists have omitted the mantra lyrics on religious grounds.

 In 1972, Nina Simone released an 18-minute gospel reworking of "My Sweet Lord", performed live at Fort Dix before a group of African-American soldiers.
 It served as an anti-Vietnam War statement and the centrepiece of her album Emergency Ward!, which also included an 11-minute version of Harrison's "Isn't It a Pity".
 Simone interspersed the song with the David Nelson poem "Today Is a Killer", giving the performance an apocalyptic ending.

 By the late 1970s, "My Sweet Lord" was the most covered song written and released by any of the former Beatles since the band's break-up.
 Edwin Starr and Byron Lee and the Dragonaires were among the other artists who recorded it.

 In April 2002, Elton John, Sting, James Taylor, Ravi Shankar, Anoushka Shankar and others performed "My Sweet Lord" to close the Harrison-tribute opening portion of the Rock for the Rainforest benefit concert, held at Carnegie Hall in New York City.
-At the Concert for George on 29 November 2002, it was performed by Billy Preston.

-On July 28, 2023, Damian “Jr. Gong” Marley released a single of his cover of “My Sweet Lord”.
-Marley said that he chose to cover “My Sweet Lord” because he “heard the song and liked it.”
+On 28 July 2023, Damian "Jr. Gong" Marley released a single of his cover of "My Sweet Lord".
+Marley said that he chose to cover "My Sweet Lord" because he "heard the song and liked it."
 Afterwards, Marley learned that his father, Bob Marley, and George Harrison had met in 1975.